-2. Determine the right approach of your strategy
+2. Determine the right approach for your strategy

 Consider some specific tactics that can help you build an audience.
 Here are some strategies that you can use as the foundation for a long-term campaign.

 You can first establish a mutual relationship by guest posting on each other’s social media blogs.
-That way you can share expertise and slightly pull up your ranks in the search engines through the external link clicks.
+That way, you can share expertise and slightly pull up your ranks in the search engines through external link clicks.

 Then, you can create a transcript and include it on your blog.
 Your influencer will most likely share the posts on his page as well, which can increase your chances of getting featured.

 Share requests can also be a good way to help attract customers.
-Take a chance to ask your influencers directly to mention your brand, especially if it’s in line with their interests.
+Ask your influencers directly to mention your brand, especially if it’s in line with their interests.
 Start by introducing yourself and what you do that makes you stand out from the crowd.